Best Data Practice

 How to grow and retain your email database

-A good strategy is nothing without a good database.
+So you want to know the best data practice?
+Well, a good strategy is nothing without a good database.
 And you can’t grow a database if it’s leaking!
-As a business, it is essential that you understand who is buying your product and where the opportunities are, so that you can effectively grow and retain an email database that has revenue potential.
+As a business, it is essential that you understand who is buying your product and where the opportunities are.
+This will allow you to effectively grow and retain an email database that has revenue potential.

 An effective retail strategy means understanding how to grow relationships with customers by incorporating and acting on the right data at the right time.
 Therefore, we’ve put together our top tips and eight best practices for effectively managing your customer data: